Gaudi Buildings in Barcelona: 6 Amazing Examples of Architecture

-In every age, there is someone who redefines their field of work; someone whose vision is leaps and bounds ahead of everyone else; someone whose work and style are definitive and, ultimately, influential.
+In every era, there is someone who redefines their field of work; someone whose vision is leaps and bounds ahead of everyone else; someone whose work and style are definitive and, ultimately, influential.
 Michelangelo, Botticelli, Shakespeare, Mozart, Picasso, Prince.
+Catalan-born Antoni Gaudi is among them.
+When Gaudi graduated from high school at 18, the school’s headmaster remarked, “We awarded the diploma to a madman or a genius.
+Time will tell.”
+So, if you’re ready to witness architectural genius, here is a brief guide to the host of incredible Gaudi buildings in Barcelona.

 Today a visitor to Barcelona can spend a couple of days traversing the city to marvel at the works of Antoni Gaudi.
-His marvelous masterpieces don’t just cause passersby to do a double take.
+His marvelous masterpieces don’t just cause passersby to do a double-take.
 They stop you, jolt you out of a daydream, and take you captive.

 No visit to Barcelona is complete with a visit to Antoni Gaudí’s incredible church, La Sagrada Familia.
 It’s one of Barcelona’s most famous landmarks and has been under construction for over 140 years.